Training and Mentoring Workshop Details

 Mentoring

-You are required to be observed completing the closures as set out in the Trainee Assessment document for Unit Standard 31963 relevant to the category of road you are being assessed for.
+You are required to be observed completing the closures as set out in the Trainee Assessment document for NZQA Standard 31963 relevant to the category of road you are being assessed for.

 Practical Assessment